FredericNguyen/Films-MVC-DAO-CRUD/README.md

 update movies.

 I have also learned the usage of multer to upload images, allowing me to have a time-stamped binary file of the image itself on the server side that gets brought up when needed by the client.
-Movie by default had their own poster links that our teacher fetched for usfrom an API.
+Movie by default had their own poster links that our teacher fetched for us from an API.